nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Mark feature

-#### Implementation for marking Appointments between Nurses and Patients
+#### Implementation for marking Appointments between Nurses and Patients:

 The marking mechanism is facilitated by `Appointment`, `VisitStatus`, LogicManager`, `HealthcareXpressParser`, `MarkCommandParser`, `MarkCommand`, `Model`, `AddressBook`, and `UniquePersonList`